A Closer Look at Deep Learning Methods on Tabular Datasets: Preliminary

-$\ell(\cdot, \cdot)$ measures the discrepancy between the predicted label $\hat{y}_i$ and the true label $y_i$, \eg, cross-entropy in classification. $\Omega(\cdot)$ is the regularization on the model.
-We expect the learned $f$ is able to extend its ability to unseen instances sampled from the same distribution as $\sD$.
+where $\ell(\cdot,\cdot)$ measures the discrepancy between the predicted label $\hat{y}_i$ and the true label $y_i$ (\eg, cross-entropy for classification), and $\Omega(f)$ is a regularization term.
+The learned model $f$ is expected to generalize to unseen instances sampled from the same distribution as $\sD$.

+While this formulation captures the standard setting of supervised tabular learning, we note that it does not encompass all paradigms.
+Some methods adopt {\em unsupervised} or {\em self-supervised pretraining} objectives on tabular data, aiming to learn transferable representations before fine-tuning on supervised tasks~\citep{UcarHE21SubTab,Rubachev2022revisiting}.
+Others focus on {\em generative} modeling of tabular data~\citep{HansenSSP23Reimagining,VeroBV24CuTS}, or employ {\em ensemble strategies} that combine multiple predictions from different runs, seeds, or data splits~\citep{Erickson2025TabArena}.
+Since such strategies vary widely and often depend on additional design choices, in this work we restrict our evaluation to the {\em intrinsic supervised performance} of each model, while acknowledging that external ensembles or pretraining can further improve results.